GLOBAL MARKETS-World share markets rally on revived trade hopes; dollar gains

 By Herbert Lash

-NEW YORK, Nov 25 (Reuters) - The dollar rose and global equity markets rallied on Monday, with the Nasdaq and S&P 500 hitting new highs, as revived hopes the United States and China could soon sign an interim deal to end their prolonged trade war lifted investor sentiment.
+NEW YORK, Nov 25 (Reuters) - The dollar rose and global equity markets rallied on Monday, with the Nasdaq and S&P 500 hitting new highs as investors grew more hopeful the United States and China could soon sign an interim deal to end their trade war.

-A burst of merger activity also lifted equities, with trade-sensitive miners in Europe .SXPP and semiconductors on Wall Street .SOX climbing on reports suggesting the world's two largest economies were close to an initial trade deal.
+Trade-sensitive miners in Europe .SXPP and semiconductors on Wall Street .SOX climbing on reports suggesting the world's two largest economies were close to an initial trade deal.
+A burst of M&A activity also lifted equities.

-European shares posted their best day in three weeks as France's LVMH LVMH.PA agreed to buy luxury jeweler Tiffany & Co TIF.N for $16.2 billion, and Swiss drugmaker Novartis NOVN.S agreed to a $9.7 billion acquisition of The Medicines Co MDCO.O.
+European shares posted their biggest daily gain in three weeks as France's LVMH LVMH.PA agreed to buy luxury jeweler Tiffany & Co TIF.N for $16.2 billion, and Swiss drugmaker Novartis NOVN.S agreed to a $9.7 billion acquisition of The Medicines Co MDCO.O.

-In the United States, TD Ameritrade Holding Corp AMTD.O agreed to an all-stock deal valued at $26 billion.
+In the United States, Charles Schwab Corp SCHW.N agreed to buy TD Ameritrade Holding Corp AMTD.O in an all-stock deal valued at $26 billion while EBay Inc EBAY.O will sell ticketing unit StubHub to ticket reseller Viagogo Ltd for $4.05 billion in cash.

-The big driver of equity market gains were reports that an elusive "phase one" U.S.-Sino trade agreement was near.
+Reports that an elusive "phase one" U.S.-Sino trade agreement was near drove broad buying in stock markets.

-Corporate management has put on hold capital expenditures on property, plant and equipment because of uncertainty surrounding the deal, which has dragged on the industrial side of the economy, Ghriskey said.
+Corporations have put a hold on capital expenditures on property, plant and equipment as trade uncertainty has dragged on the industrial side of the U.S. economy, Ghriskey said.

 "I don't see the market selling off when eventually we get a deal, but there's limited upside at that point," he said.